parsiya/parsiya.net/content/page/CheatSheet.markdown

 ```

 ### List All Authors in a Git Repository
-For when I wanted to see if I was still showing up as `root`.
+I wanted to see if I was still showing up as `root`.

 ```
 git shortlog -s | cut -c8-